ukff/kyma-environment-broker/docs/02-01-architecture.md

 ![KEB diagram](./assets/keb-arch.svg)

-1. The user sends a request to create a new cluster with Kyma Runtime.
+1. The user sends a request to create a new cluster with SAP BTP, Kyma runtime.

-2. Kyma Environment Broker proxies the request to create a new cluster to the Runtime Provisioner component.
+2. KEB sends the request to create a new cluster to the Runtime Provisioner component.

 3. Provisioner creates a new cluster.